Iterative Refinement Graph Neural Network for Antibody Sequence-Structure Co-design: Experiments

 Second, we evaluate our method on an existing antibody design benchmark of 60 antibody-antigen complexes from \citet{adolf2018rosettaantibodydesign}.
 The goal is to design the CDR-H3 of an antibody so that it binds to a given antigen.
 Results for this task are shown in section~\ref{sec:rabd}.

-Lastly, we propose an antibody optimization task to test whether our method can design new antibodies with desired properties.
-Specifically, we seek to redesign CDR-H3 of existing antibodies in the Coronavirus Antibody Database (CoVAbDab) \citep{raybould2021cov} to improve their neutralization against SARS-CoV-2.
+Lastly, we propose an antibody optimization task which aims to redesign CDR-H3 of antibodies in the Coronavirus Antibody Database~\citep{raybould2021cov} to improve their neutralization against SARS-CoV-2.
+CDR-H3 design with a fixed framework is a common practice in the antibody engineering community~\citep{adolf2018rosettaantibodydesign,liu2020antibody}.
 Following works in molecular design~\citep{jin2020multi}, we use a predictor to evaluate the neutralization of generated antibodies since we cannot experimentally test them in wet labs.
 Results for this task are reported in section~\ref{sec:sars2}.

 \textbf{Baselines.} We consider three baselines for comparison (details in the appendix).
 The first baseline is a sequence-based LSTM model used in \cite{saka2021antibody,akbar2021silico}.
 This model does not utilize any 3D structure information.
 It consists of an encoder that learns to encode a context sequence $\tilde{\vs}$, a decoder that decodes a CDR sequence, and an attention layer connecting the two.